jce-il/ASOSMA/firefox-ios/README.md

 ## Introduction

-Firefox IOS is a browser from Mozilla for the Apple iPhone, iPad and iPod touch mobile devices.
+Firefox iOS is a browser from Mozilla for the Apple iPhone, iPad and iPod touch mobile devices.
-It is the first Firefox brand browser to not use the Gecko layout engine that is commonly used in Firefox for desktop and mobile devices that are not IOS based.
-Due to Apple's application review policies, Firefox had to use the built-in IOS WebKit-based rendering framework instead of its own Gecko.
+It is the first Firefox brand browser to not use the Gecko layout engine that is commonly used in Firefox for desktop and mobile devices that are not iOS based.
+Due to Apple's application review policies, Firefox had to use the built-in iOS WebKit-based rendering framework instead of its own Gecko.
-Firefox IOS supports Firefox Sync which makes it able to sync Firefox's browsing history, bookmarks, and recent tabs.
+Firefox iOS supports Firefox Sync which makes it able to sync Firefox's browsing history, bookmarks, and recent tabs.

 ## Architecture